 Job openings for RNs and nursing graduates are plentiful.
 What can applicants do to help improve their desirability as job candidates?
 A well-written nursing resume should emphasize the core skills, technical competencies, certifications, and education that will help students stand out in the job market.

-When highlighting their nursing skills on a resume, candidates should showcase the connection of each skill to their clinical experience and highlight the nursing education program that serves as the foundation of their professional career.
+When highlighting their nursing skills on a resume, candidates should showcase the connection of each skill to their clinical experience and highlight the MSN certificate that serves as the foundation of their professional career.

 12 Essential Nursing Skills for a Resume